 May 1851: Under the first law in Hawaii that punished public performances of the hula, the Minister of the Interior was to license all public performances, requiring a large fee for each performance.
 However, private performances were difficult to regulate.

-1860s: Because hula was discouraged, it was taught secretly during this time.
+1860s: Because hula was discouraged, it was practiced secretly.

 1870: The restriction on hula was eased, as the government reduced the fees, fines, and penalties for performing hula and allowed public performances outside of Honolulu and Lahaina.

-1883: King David Kalakaua's love of hula resulted in the revival of the dance.
-Kalakaua had hula performances for various events including the celebration of his coronation ceremonies in 1883 and his fiftieth birthday in 1886 (King's Jubilee).
+1883: King David Kalakaua's love of hula revived the dance.
+Kalakaua hosted hula performances in events including the celebration of his coronation in 1883 and his fiftieth birthday in 1886 (King's Jubilee).

 1920s: With the rise in the tourist industry in Hawaii, Hula 'Auana, the westernized hula, was performed on tourist shows and hollywood films, with melodic songs, string instrument accompaniment, and sensual gestures.